oceansize/cv/README.md

-# Roi Driscoll - CV
+# Roi Driscoll — CV

 Hi, I'm Roi.
-I live in London and I'm a front end developer.
-I like making things that look good and work well — if they can make people's lives better, then I'm happy.
+I live in London and I'm a software developer.
+I like making things that work well and are built to last — if they can make people's lives better, then I'm happy.

-Right now, I'm working at [Carwow](https://www.carwow.co.uk/) — a car-comparison application which is designed to take the pain out of buying a new car.
-I'm employed as a front end developer, and my team focuses on using Ruby on Rails and elm to bring our automotive experience to the masses.
+Right now, I'm working at [Tempo](https://heytempo.com/) — a platform built to revolutionize the recruitment industry by employing a proprietary matching algorithm to match candidates with companies.
+I'm employed as a full stack developer, and my team focuses on using NodeJS on the back end, with React on the client side.

-Working on a product that disrupts a painful process for many is a rewarding endeavour — the business has enabled its teams to come up with creative solutions to improve the experience of both the people buying cars, and the people selling them.

-Before Carwow, I worked for [Makers Academy](http://makersacademy.com) — [You can read about that role here.](https://github.com/oceansize/cv/blob/makers-academy-era/README.md)

 ## Experience

+#### Tempo

+_Software Developer | July 2019 — Present_

+- Working across an all-JavaScript stack to develop new features and refactor existing code
+- Taking ownership of a project to improve test coverage througout the application
+- Delivering talks on ways to use Chrome's DevTools effectively
+- Improving remote working processes and practices throughout the business
+- Assisted in moving the organisation from BitBucket to GitHub
+- Working to improve data gathering and analytics on features

 #### Carwow

-_Junior Front End Developer - January 2018 - Present_
+_Junior Front End Developer | January 2018 — Present_

 - Currently on the team responsible for introducing a new product to the Carwow platform, namely, used cars
 - Have had the opportunity to work with different stacks, focusing on Ruby on Rails on the backend, and a combination of elm & SASS on the client side
 - Ensuring the product works across a range of clients using physical device testing, and tools such as Browserstack
 - Building reusable components to increase consistency and speed of development
-- Working on large-scale refactors to increase sitewide performance
+- Working on large—scale refactors to increase sitewide performance
 - Collaborating with developers and designers to elaborate on our style guide and provide more consistency across our products
-- Use personal development time to release open-source software which improves the experience of elm developers
+- Use personal development time to release open—source software which improves the experience of elm developers
 - Have led initiatives to improve communication between developers and designers in the organisation and implemented processes to achieve this goal
   - Implemented workflows that aid consistent, productive and public conversations for all to participate in
   - Designed and implemented a process to audit and catalogue changes to style guide components, in order to provide an effective changelog for the front end component library